Prakash5251/iNeuron-SQL/README.md

 # iNeuron-SQL
-This repo contains all learning and practices from learned from iNeuron YouTube channel.
+This repo contains all learning and practices learned from iNeuron YouTube channel.